laysakura/PEN200-OSCP-DynamicCheatSheat/README.md

 # PEN200-OSCP-DynamicCheatSheat

-A dynamic cheat sheet for PEN-200 and OSCP made with Google Sheets.
+A dynamic cheat sheet for PEN-200, OSCP, and other pentests made with Google Sheets.

 ## Get It